Infinitely Losing My Edge

 I was there.

-I was the first guy playing The Evens to the electroclash kids.
+I was the first guy playing Rapeman to the disco kids.

 Everybody thought I was crazy.